vincentarelbundock/Rdatasets/doc/Ecdat/rst/PatentsRD.rst

    PatentsRD R Documentation
    ========= ===============

-   .. rubric:: Patents, R\&D and Technological Spillovers for a Panel of
+   .. rubric:: Patents, R&D and Technological Spillovers for a Panel of
       Firms
       :name: patents-rd-and-technological-spillovers-for-a-panel-of-firms